Chirag-ahir/JAVA-All-Basic/README.md

 What is Abstract method ?<br>
 A method in Java that only has the declaration and not implementation is known as an abstract method.
 Also, an abstract method name is followed by the abstract keyword.

+what do you know about abstraction ?<br>
+you can not create an object from the abstract class using the new operator.<br>
+an abstract class can have a constructor<br>
+abstract class can contain both abstract as well as concrete methods.<br>
+only classes or methods can be declared as abstract, we can not declare a variable as abstract.<br>
+we use the keyword abstract to declare both class and method as abstract.<br>
+If we declare any method as abstract, the class automatically needs to become an abstract class.

 >What is Encapsulation ? <br>